maikzero/fp-growth-online-retail/README.md

   or set SPARK_DRIVER_MEMORY accordingly.
 - The Spark notebooks include the data cleaning steps (filter cancelled invoices, normalize descriptions, aggregate transactions) so you do not need to run data_clean_project.ipynb before the Spark notebooks.

-### Using precomputed rules
-To skip mining, load associationrules.csv into pandas and use project_recommendation_system.ipynb to iterate on recommendation logic.

 ## High-level code logic (updated)
 1. Spark-based data cleaning and transactionization